 Founded in 2002 and based in Carlsbad, Calif., Medsphere Systems Corporation is an award-winning organization of clinical and technology professionals working to make quality health IT solutions accessible to organizations of virtually any size, shape or budget.
 Medsphere’s OpenVista® is a portfolio of clinical support products and professional services that leverages an electronic health record (EHR) system developed by the Department of Veterans Affairs.
 This VistA EHR is widely credited with helping transform the VA into the nation’s most efficient and clinically effective healthcare organization.
 OpenVista, the most fully commercialized VistA offspring, is a responsible reapplication of the VA’s $8.5 billion investment, which recent studies show have yielded $3.09 billion in benefits, primarily from the near elimination of medication administration issues and duplicate testing.

-Medsphere’s subscription-based pricing model enables hospital, clinic and integrated delivery network customers to pay for OpenVista from their operating budget with no upfront costs or back-end balloon payments.
+Medsphere’s subscription-based pricing model enables hospitals, clinics, and integrated delivery network customers to pay for OpenVista from their operating budget with no upfront costs or back-end balloon payments.
 Expert implementation and other services facilitate fluid and rapid transition to a paperless clinical environment focusing on best practices and evidence-based medicine in six to nine months.
-Medsphere also actively nurtures the Healthcare Open Source Ecosystem, a global community of customers, partners, developers and other online collaborators who drive OpenVista innovation, and provide a parallel development and support structure.
+Medsphere also actively nurtures the Healthcare Open Source Ecosystem, a global community of customers, partners, developers, and other online collaborators who drive OpenVista innovation and provide a parallel development and support structure.